googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 2. A simple compromise would be to introduce a boolean option that allows to use the initial pose estimates for the relative constraints instead of the odometry even if odometry data is available (as it was before the change).

+3. Use both the local slam result as well as the wheel odometry, each weighted by a individual set of translational and rotational weight parameter.
+This way everyone could adapt cartographer to his sensors.

 We implemented 2. for testing and saw a qualitative improvement with our system.

 ## Discussion Points